-The last date for a student to drop this course with a W is TBA.
-If the professor drops a student, the last date of attendance will be recorded and sent to the Admissions Office.
+The last date for a student to drop this course with a W is Friday, November 13.
+If the instructor drops a student, the last date of attendance will be recorded and sent to the Admissions Office.
 Students who are dropped may be responsible for paying back money received from grants or scholarships.